metacpan/metacpan-cpan-extracted/distros/W/WebService-PivotalTracker/README.md

 - token

     An MD5 access token for Pivotal Tracker.
+May be provided as a string or something that stringifies to the token.

     This is required.